Frank6496/Mapesa/README.md

-# Mapesa

-This is a Webapp allows you :
+# This is a webapp called TumaPesa App
-- To Transfer money within the system from your account to others customer registered to the app.
-- To check your account balance and view your transactions.
+The new Webapp allows you to  Transfer money within the systems to others customer registered to the app.
+You can also check your account balance and view your transaction.